conorring/sciprog_24/practical06/README.md

 # Practical06
 This branch contains code from practical06.
-In it, we define and multiply matrices.
+The file "matrix_mul.c" is self contained and contains code to define and multiply matrices.
+The folder step6 can be used as an alternate way of compiling and running code using makefiles.

-## Compile
+## Compile using matrix_mult.c
 * gcc matrix_mul.c -o matrix_mul

-## Execute
+## Execute matrix_mul
 * ./matrix_mul

+## Compile Using makefiles
+* Have Makefile and C codes in your directory.
+* Run the command "make" to generate executable

+## Executing
+* ./mmc